Matt Neal: Other activities

-He has appeared on Top Gear multiple times.
+Neal has appeared on Top Gear multiple times.
 He first raced in the Historic People Carrier race in Series 5.
 He participated in a football match using Toyota Aygos in Series 6 driving for James May's team.
 He raced a Mitsubishi L300 motorhome in the tenth series during a motorhome race.
 Neal appeared once again in Series 12's Bus Race, driving an Optare MetroRider.
 He then appeared in Series 14's airport vehicles race.
 In Series 20, episode 2 he drove a Mercedes-Benz E-Class in a taxi race.
 Elsewhere Neal has worked alongside Martin Haven as a co-commentator on Eurosport's coverage of the former World Touring Car Championship since 2010 and currently the World Touring Car Cup.

-In May 2009 he gave both the Beijing gold medallist and 2008 World Cycling Champion, Ed Clancy and double World Cycling Champion, Rob Hayles, masterclasses around Oulton Park in a Vauxhall Astra 888 road car, prepared by Triple Eight Engineering – the team behind VX Racing.
+In May 2009, Neal gave both the Beijing gold medallist and 2008 World Cycling Champion, Ed Clancy and double World Cycling Champion, Rob Hayles, masterclasses around Oulton Park in a Vauxhall Astra 888 road car, prepared by Triple Eight Engineering – the team behind VX Racing.

-In March 2015 he drove for Milltek Sport in their diesel Golf in the Mugello 12hr race finishing second in class, a week later driving a 500Hp 1979 Bastos Chevrolet Camaro with David Clark he won the Gerry Marshall Trophy race at the Goodwood Members Meeting.
+In March 2015, Neal drove for Milltek Sport in their diesel Golf in the Mugello 12hr race finishing second in class, a week later driving a 500Hp 1979 Bastos Chevrolet Camaro with David Clark, he won the Gerry Marshall Trophy race at the Goodwood Members Meeting.

 During his 2021 sabbatical, Neal linked up with Jason Plato for a live recording of a BTCC-themed podcast.
+Since retiring from motorsport, Neal continues to run the Team Dynamics business, as well as dedicating his online presence to right-wing and anti-immigration movements.

 Fitness

-Matt Neal has stated that he keeps fit through training in martial arts, which gives him better aerobic fitness and flexibility.
-In 2012 Matt achieved the grade of 2nd dan black belt in the British Free Fighting Academy, after training with martial arts instructor Andy Hopwood.
+Neal has stated that he keeps fit through training in martial arts, which gives him better aerobic fitness and flexibility.
+In 2012, he achieved the grade of 2nd dan black belt in the British Free Fighting Academy, after training with martial arts instructor Andy Hopwood.